 - 13.1.
-The Association complies fully with the provisions of the Data Protection Act 1998 and intends to comply with any additions/replacements to this Act and other relevant legislation including GDPR. - 13.2.
+FPHA complies fully with the provisions of the Data Protection Act 2018 (the UK's implementation of GDPR) and intends to comply with any additions/replacements to this Act and other relevant legislation including GDPR. - 13.2.
 All employees and users of data, whether from manual records or from ICT systems, will adhere to the provisions of the legislation. - 13.3.
-Personal data relating to customers, clients or employees of the Association should not be transferred to systems or equipment that does not belong to the organisation without the express written consent of either of the nominated data protection officers or the Chief Executive.
+Personal data relating to customers, clients or employees of FPHA should not be transferred to systems or equipment that does not belong to the Association without the express written consent of either of the nominated data protection officers or the Chief Executive.
 Where data is transmitted at regular intervals, and there is no change to the data template, the initial consent will indicate and allow for the repeat transmissions.
 However, if the data template requires amendment, a new consent will be required. - 13.4.
 All personal data relating to customers, clients or employees will be kept up to date at all times and be relevant for the purpose obtained.
-Any personal data which is no longer relevant should be permanently destroyed in line with the organisations Privacy Policy. - 13.5.
+Any personal data which is no longer relevant should be permanently destroyed in line with the Association's Privacy Policy. - 13.5.
 No external person is to be given access to any personal data without proper authority. - 13.6.
-Full details of the Association's guidance on privacy can be found in its Privacy Policy.
+Full details of FPHA's guidance on privacy can be found in its Privacy Policy.